 All done!
 Add some artwork above the beadboard and enjoy your newly decorated space.

-I made this artwork myself and I have it for sale in my Etsy shop:
+I made this artwork myself and you can download it for free right here!

-I found these fabulous hanging laundry bags here on Amazon, and I'm going to hang some in our laundry room (currently in process) too!
+I found these fabulous hanging laundry bags here on Amazon, and they would be great hung in a laundry room too!

 Disclaimer: This post contains affiliate links.